mohankoli/mohan-front-end-developer-course/node/helmet-js.md

 # Node.js Security — Interview Notes

 ## 1. Helmet.js
-Helmet sets secure HTTP headers to reduce attack surface.
+Helmet.js is an Express middleware that sets secure HTTP headers to protect web applications from common web vulnerabilities like XSS, clickjacking, MIME sniffing, and other header-based attacks.

 Protects against:
 - Clickjacking
 - MIME sniffing